moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 !!! note
-    The ERC-20 precompile does not include `deposit` and `withdraw` functions and subsequent events that are expected from a wrapped token contract, such as WETH.
+    The ERC-20 precompile does not include `deposit` and `withdraw` functions and subsequent events expected from a wrapped token contract, such as WETH.

 ## Interact with the Solidity Interface {: #interact-with-the-solidity-interface }